What to do if you’ve had a ransomware attack

-– you click on a link or open an attachment which sets off a process resulting in your files being encrypted and you receive a demand for payment to release them
+A ransomware attack is where you click on a link or open an attachment which sets off a process resulting in your files being encrypted and you receive a demand for payment to release them.

-- Unplug from network- pull out network cable to stop ransomware encrypting more files
+- Unplug from network – pull out your network cable to stop ransomware encrypting more files

 - Turn off machine as soon as possible

 Who to contact

 - Report the event to Action Fraud.

 - Contact your IT department or IT provider if relevant.

 - Take the affected machine to your IT support department/provider for them to rebuild.

 - Alternatively, as a stand-alone machine, do an operation system rebuild from the ground up.